JuliaAnimators/Javis.jl/docs/src/workflows.md

 Sometimes the Viewer can be slow on some computers if it is handling a large animation or a frame performing complicated actions with many objects.
 If this is the case, currently, the best way to handle this is to fully render the animation and save it to a file for previewing.
-In the future, we will add a caching feature for the Viewer such that all frames a pre-rendered for the Viewer so one can quickly view each frame.
+In the future, we will add a caching feature for the Viewer such that all frames are pre-rendered for the Viewer so one can quickly view each frame.

 ## Workflow for Jupyter Notebooks